Its Supersonic! – But it’s complicated

 The supernova explosion itself would have been visible to the naked eye just a civilizations were beginning to appear on earth.
 Being closer and younger than many other supernova remnants in the sky, it is quite bright for the camera but it takes long exposures to bring out its features.

 The supernova explosion itself would have been visible to the naked eye just a civilizations were beginning to appear on earth.
-Such brightness does not last long, however, with brightness peaking and starting to fade generally within hours.
+Such brightness does not last long, however, with brightness peaking and starting to fade generally within hours or days.

 The light show that was the Cygnus Loop supernova has long faded, but the material thrown out of the explosion is still visible and can be captured through the long exposure magic of our cameras.